Maprunner/hertsway/README.md

 ## Adding a new leg

 - Save gpx file in src/data as legx.gpx
-- npm run new <x> <from> <to>
+- npm run new x from to
-- Edit post
-- npm run dev to test
+- add picture details to globals/pics.js
+- edit post

 ## Pictures

-- Add picture details to globals/pics.js
-- Add pictures (3000+ jpg) to OneDrive hertsway/rawimages
+- add pictures to OneDrive hertsway/rawimages
 - npm run resize x creates images for everything in pics.js for leg x
 - npm run resize pan creates images for everything in panoramas.js for banners

 ## Deploying

 - npm run build
-- Sync dist to www.maprunner.co.uk/hertsway
+- sync dist to www.maprunner.co.uk/hertsway

 ## Credits